Amazon Prime Day 2019: The very best deals on headphones and speakers

 Prime Day 2019 is off to a flying start and there's many headphone and speaker deals to pick through, including models from Bose, Beats and other top brands.
-If you don't already have a smart speaker at home today might also be the perfect time to invest.
+If you don't already have an Alexa-powered speaker at home today might also be the perfect time to invest to make the most of your Amazon Music subscription.
 I've highlighted several top deals and will be adding to the list as we discover more deals (and feel free to add your own finds to the comments section).

 Things to keep in mind: